MityaVasyukov/ICCP/README.md

 Download and install [R and RStudio](https://posit.co/download/rstudio-desktop).
-We recommend using RStudio, since it works faster with the application.
+We recommend using RStudio, since it works faster with the RStudio’s browser window.

 Run the following commands: